Ștefan Voitec: PSU years

-Wartime

 After 1936, relations between the PSU and the PCR were again tense, leading to a scrutiny of Voitec and Ghelerter's stances by Stalinist observers.
 In July 1937, a notice published by the Unified Socialist Party of Catalonia claimed that the PSU had become an adversary of proletarian solidarity, to emerge as a "Trotskyist agency planted in the bosom of Romania's working class."
 The following month, the Communist Party of Estonia alleged that Romanian "Trotskyist–Fascists", including Ghelerter, Voitec, Cristescu, and Richard Wurmbrand, worked hand in hand with Iron Guard fascists, as well as with Romania's secret police, the Siguranța.
 An anonymous report, published by the Comintern in October, detailed this claim by alleging that Ghelerter had an understanding with the Siguranța, which allowed him to publish texts critical of Soviet communism.
 The same source also noted that the PSDR was also infiltrated by, and unusually tolerant of, Trotskyist militants.
 Popovici had by then been expelled from the PSU, after favoring a closer alliance with the mainline communists.
 This split left Voitec as the sole party Secretary in 1936; a year later, the PSU was folded back into the PSDR.
 Upon this, Voitec became the PSDR librarian.

+Wartime and August coup

 Despite being soon after banned by the National Renaissance Front, the PSDR remained active in the underground, and Voitec was its Secretary from 1939.
 The PCR leadership had returned to labeling him a disgraced Trotskyist.
 Such epithets appear in a February 1939 document, in which the communists argued that a "proletarian front" could only be formed with the PSDR masses, not their leaders.
 Voitec formally retired from public life during Ion Antonescu's dictatorship (see Romania during World War II).
-He was married to an Italian woman, Victoria Voitec, who is said to have suffered from a chronic illness which required changes of climate; they had a daughter, born in October 1934.
+A note left by Ion Vinea suggests that by 1941 Voitec was an editor at Vinea's own newspaper, Evenimentul Zilei.
+This was a conscious move to undermine Antonescu's censorship by taking in known leftists—Voitec's colleagues included Nicolae Carandino and Miron Radu Paraschivescu.
+His former colleague in the press, Relgis, reports that in October 1942 Voitec was a custodian for the former Adevărul library, which had been taken over by the Ministry of Propaganda.
+He allegedly used this position to conserve books by Jewish authors whom Antonescu had banned.